mmagyar/declarapi/integrationTests/TEST_SCENARIOS.md

 Unauthenticated:

  GET:
-- without parameters, returns empty set
+- *DONE* without parameters, returns empty set
-- non existent id in the body returns 404
+- *DONE* non existent id in the body returns 404
-- non existent id in the params returns 404
+- *DONE* non existent id in the params returns 404
-- with array of non existent ids it returns an empty set
+- *DONE* with array of non existent ids it returns an empty set
-- empty set of ids returns empty set
+- *DONE* empty set of ids returns empty set
-- text search returns empty set
+- *DONE* text search returns empty set
 <!-- - invalid regex returns validation error -->

 POST
-- Post random records
+- *DONE* Post random records
-- Get all random posted, by id, one by one
+- *DONE* Get all random posted, by id, one by one
-- Get all random posted, by id, with an array of IDs
+- *DONE* Get all random posted, by id, with an array of IDs
-- Get half of the random posted, by id, with an array of IDs
+- *DONE* Get half of the random posted, by id, with an array of IDs
 - Text search for the first generated, and it should be the first result returned
 - Perform the basic get test set, with records already posted, to make sure it does not return stuff it should not.
 - Can't override an existing record with post, throws error (409, conflict)